-Your proposal: The verdict's in—now what?
+Your proposal: The decision is in—now what?

 Printer-friendly versionPrinter-friendly version